lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 If you have a bank using voice recognition technology to authorise you, I recommend changing banks or turning off this feature immediately.

-Voice conversion isn't a technology of the future; it's technology of the present.
+Voice conversion isn't a technology of the future; it's a technology of the present.
 As you can see from the simplicity of training a model, this technology is available to everyone, regardless of technical capability.

 Perhaps, we should be wary of how much of our audio we public-ally release to the world.
-We should be wearing of trusting what we hear.
+We have no choice but to become weary of what we hear without adequate verification of authenticity.

 Now that we know the potential for misuse of this technology, we must educate our family and friends about the potential for fakers to scam us.
 Verify and check everything you hear.